-Transgender woman dies after being shot outside Indianapolis nightclub - Metro Weekly
+Transgender woman dies after being shot outside Indianapolis nightclub

 - Support

-A transgender woman has died after being shot after trying to break up an altercation while at a nightclub in northeastern Indianapolis.
+A transgender woman has died after being shot while trying to break up an altercation at a nightclub in northeastern Indianapolis.

-Ke’Yahonna Stone, 32, had gone out with friends to at Epic Ultra Lounge nightclub in the Castle Run Shopping Center, near the intersection of East 82nd Street and Center Run Drive, for a night of fun on Dec.
+Ke’Yahonna Stone, 32, had gone out with friends to Epic Ultra Lounge nightclub in Castle Run Shopping Center for a night of fun on Dec.
 25.

 While in the parking lot outside the club around 3:00 a.m., Stone attempted to intervene in an altercation between two patrons, hoping to defuse the situation and avoid violence.
 But someone pulled out a gun and began shooting, with a bullet striking Stone in the head.